erikdubois/Arc-Theme-Colora/README.md

 # Arc-Colora Theme

-The goal is to make scripts that make it easy to change the colours of the Arc-Theme
+The goal is to make scripts that make it easy to change the 'accent' colours of the Arc-Theme.

 ###Arc COLORA is capable to have ANY colour YOU like.